muratk5n/thirdwave/en/README.md

 ---

 What benefits are we talking about?
 Lots and lots of money..
-And transfer of know-how (just as valuable).
-Their treasure chest needs to be so large to be mouth-watering to prospective members...
+And transfer of know-how.
+The treasure chest needs to be so large as to be mouth-watering...
 Once in, members can be ranked on their democratic status annually , money inflow gets adjusted to a cent depending on the score..
 If org votes collectively on stuff, even their vote's weight can be adjusted based on this score.

 ---

-One idea cld be a new intl org for that is not tasked with spreading democracy proactively, but whose members happen to, has to be democratic.
+Ideafication time..
+A new intl org for that is not tasked with spreading democracy proactively, but whose members happen to, has to be democratic.
 Once countries join they get major benefits.
 NATO served that purpose for Asia Minor, they were scared of USSR, a precursor for joining to NATO was being a democracy, so country started the change.
 Same for Greece too probably..
 Both countries fell in-and-out of dem at certain times, but insitutionally democracy in some form remained.

 ---